Rilladubz/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- Middleware - function code in between the process of a route firing which executes code.

+- Routing - Decides which request function fires.

 - [ ] Describe Middleware?

+Middleware are functions that execute code prior to request handler function firing.
+It executes code before a request handler function fires like validation functions, loggers, etc prior to request handler local scope code execution.

 - [ ] Describe a Resource?

+Resources are data stored in databases.
+Everything is a resource.
+When dealing which the back end we manage resources.

 - [ ] What can the API return to help clients know if a request was successful?

+status codes.

 - [ ] How can we partition our application into sub-applications?

+By allowing each piece of code to execute one functionality.
+Having middleware allows request handler functions to handle and do one particular function rather than an array of things.

 ## Minimum Viable Product